-ADHD is a problem with inattentiveness, over-activity, impulsivity, or some combination of these.
+Attention Deficit Hyperactivity Disorder is a problem with inattentiveness, over-activity, impulsivity, or some combination of these.
 Scientific studies, using advanced neuroimaging techniques of brain structure and function, show that the brains of children with ADHD are different from those of other children.
 These children handle neurotransmitters (including dopamine, serotonin, and/or adrenalin) differently from their peers.

 There is a lot of controversy surrounding the actual number of children with ADHD.
 The Diagnostic and Statistical Manual (DSM-IV) suggests that it occurs in 3 to 5 percent of all children.
 Other estimates are far higher or lower.
 It is diagnosed much more often in boys than in girls.

 Most children with ADHD also have at least one other developmental or behavioral problem.